SergioMEV/slurm-for-dummies/README.md

 ```
 $ sudo nano /etc/slurm/slurm.conf
 ```
-At this point you should install slurm on all worker nodes and copy the text from your created slurm.conf to each work node's /etc/slurm/slurm.conf.
+At this point you should copy the text from your created slurm.conf to each worker node's /etc/slurm/slurm.conf.
 We found the best way to do this was to copy our created slurm.conf file to a thumbdrive, then use the previous command on each worker node to create the slurm.conf file and then copy the text from our thumbdrive slurm.conf and save.

 Now, we have to start the slurm controllerler node service and configure it to start at startup, like so:
 ```